gdwnldsKSC/qemu-msvc/ReadMe.md

 This path can be modified in project WinQemu\qemu\inc\config-host.h

 With all this, in the 'debug' configuration add this to the command line arguments:
-'-net none -cpu coreduo -m 512 -M pc -vga cirrus -sdl -hda D:\Images\small.ffs -bios D:\Images\bios.bin -L D:\Images'
+'-net none -cpu coreduo -m 512 -machine pc -vga cirrus -sdl -hda D:\Images\small.ffs -bios D:\Images\bios.bin -L D:\Images'
 of the qemu-system-i386 project to reproduce the 'test' environment or the paths of your choosing now that we can specify arbitrary paths.